The Kirkwood-Riseman Polymer Model of Polymer Dynamics is Qualitatively Correct: Abstract

 \section{Abstract}

-We use Brownian dynamics to show: For an isolated polymer coil, the Kirkwood-Riseman model for chain motion is qualitatively correct.
-The Rouse model for chain motion is qualitatively incorrect.
+We use Brownian dynamics to show: For an isolated polymer coil in a shear field, the Kirkwood-Riseman model for chain motion is qualitatively correct.
+Under the same circumstances the Rouse model for chain motion is qualitatively incorrect.
 The models are qualitatively different.
 Kirkwood and Riseman say polymer coils in a shear field perform whole-body rotation; in the Rouse model rotation does not occur.
 Our simulations demonstrate that \emph{in shear flow}: Polymer coils rotate.
 Rouse modes are cross-correlated.
 The amplitudes and relaxation rates of Rouse modes depend on the shear rate.
-Rouse's calculation only refers to a polymer coil in a quiescent fluid, its application to a polymer coil undergoing shear being invalid.
+Rouse's calculation only refers to a polymer coil in a quiescent fluid, where there is no viscous dissipation.
+Application of the Rouse model to a polymer coil undergoing shear is invalid.